Oriya-Sigawy/cpp_assignment3/README.md

 # cpp_assignment3
 In this assignment I implemented a catan game (with the rules I understood, I do not know this game.
-I wrote a Player class, a Board class, a Catan class and a frontend class.
+I wrote a Player class, a Board class, a Catan class and a Frontend class.
 I will explain them one by one.
 `The Player class` - This class represent a player in the game.
 The class has a resources bank that saves how much the player has of every resource.
 Player's methods: